UCSD-RHC-Lab/GARRY/README.md

 ##### Application Structure Overview #####

-The `api` repository contains:
+The `api` directory contains:
 * `api.dart`: All API calls to the GARRY-Server in order to retrieve and update sessions and participant data.
 In the future, we plan to separate this into two files: `sessions_api.dart` and `participants_api.dart`.

 The `backend` repository contains:
 * `score_entry.dart`: A PODO (plain old Dart object) for each score entry on the scoreboard, containing the date (string) and the score (int).
-* `scoreboard.dart`: The self-containing, animated, scrollable widget that displays session scores in descending order.

 The `components` repository contains front end widgets:
-* `buttons.dart`: The TextButton widget and its style.
-* `confettiColors.dart`: The set colors of the confetti associated with regular and Binary confetti controllers, differing by color selection.
+* `confettiColors.dart`: The set colors of the confetti associated with regular and binary confetti controllers, differing by color selection.
 * `navigation.dart`: A Cupertino Navigation Bar and the nextPageButton Widget along with their styles
 * `progress_chart.dart`: The Progress Chart widget that creates the line chart during each session.
 Contains its height (double), dataPoints (FLSpot), colors (Color), and threshold Line (FLSpot)
 * `score_card.dart`: The ScoreCard class that contains its key, rank, date, score, newIndex, reportHeight and animations